CyrielleAlbert/CyrielleInDev/public/Projects/lineFollowingRobot.md

 ## The result
 Due to some issues with the PCB and the components, we were not able to finish the project in time.
 The obstacle detector did not work, as well as the object detector on the top of it.
-The robot was able to follow the lines and change its trajectory depending on the line, however it needed a rigorous initialisation of the thresholds for the detection of the borders.
+The robot was able to follow the lines and change its trajectory depending on the line, however it needed a rigorous initialization of the thresholds for the detection of the borders.

 [See the result here.](https://youtu.be/qNbiEQQJYqI)